 Dyslipidemia is a key modifiable risk factor for cardiovascular disease (CVD).
-Current lipid-modifying therapies, including statins, ezetimibe, fibrates, omega-3 fatty acid compounds, and PCSK9 inhibitors, focus on improving lipid levels with an end goal of reducing the risk of CVD.
+Current lipid-modifying therapies, including statins, ezetimibe, bempedoic acid, fibrates, omega-3 fatty acid compounds, and PCSK9 inhibitors, focus on improving lipid levels with the end goal of reducing the risk of CVD.
 Statins dominate the market owing to their good risk-benefit profiles and evidence of their ability to reduce CV morbidity and mortality.
 The positive CV outcomes trial (CVOT) data for some nonstatin therapies such as the PCSK9 inhibitors and Vascepa are expected to open the market to these branded agents.
-The launches of emerging therapies, including Novartis’s inclisiran and Esperion Therapeutics’ bempedoic acid, during the forecast period will further enhance dyslipidemia treatment; however, the discontinuation of Epanova’s STRENGTH CVOT and the CaPre TRILOGY-1 trial failure add uncertainty to the future of these therapies.
+The launches of emerging therapies, including Novartis’s inclisiran and Pfizer's vupanorsen, will further expand the array of dyslipidemia drug treatments, although the highly genericized market will see these novel agents used in later lines of therapy.

-- How are the PCSK9 inhibitors positioned in the dyslipidemia market?
-How have positive CVOT data and price reductions influenced the market penetration of Repatha (evolocumab) and Praluent (alirocumab)?
+- How are the PCSK9 inhibitors Repatha and Praluent positioned in the dyslipidemia market?
+How will inclisiran impact the market penetration of Repatha and Praluent after it launches?

-- How will the anticipated launch of Esperion Therapeutics’ orally administered bempedoic acid affect the use of the injectable PCSK9 inhibitors?
-Which products will experience the most use and why?
+- How will the launch of Esperion Therapeutics’ orally administered bempedoic acid and its FDC affect the use of the injectable PCSK9 inhibitors?
+Which product will experience the most use and why?

-- What impact will the discontinuation of AstraZeneca’s Epanova and label expansion of Vascepa have on the management of hypertriglyceridemia?
+- What impact will the launch of Pfizer's vupanorsen and the label expansion and genericization of Vascepa have on the management of hypertriglyceridemia?

 Markets covered: United States, France, Germany, Italy, Spain, United Kingdom, Japan.